jump-dev/MathOptInterface.jl/docs/src/apireference.md

 1) the allocate pass where the model typically records the necessary information about the constraints and attributes such as their number and size.
-   This information may be used by the solver to allocate datastructures of appriate size.
+   This information may be used by the solver to allocate datastructures of appropriate size.
-2) the load pass where the model typically loads the constraints and attributes data to the model.
+2) the load pass where the model typically loads the constraint and attribute data to the model.

 The description above only gives a suggestion of what to achieve in each pass.
-In fact the exact same constraints and attributes are passes in each pass so an implementation of the Allocate-Load API is free to do whatever is more convenient in each pass.
+In fact the exact same constraint and attribute data is provided to each pass, so an implementation of the Allocate-Load API is free to do whatever is more convenient in each pass.

-The main difference between each pass, appart from the fact that one is executed before the other during a copy is that the allocate pass needs to create and return new variable and constraint indices while during the load pass the appropriate constraint indices are provided.
+The main difference between each pass, apart from the fact that one is executed before the other during a copy, is that the allocate pass needs to create and return new variable and constraint indices, while during the load pass the appropriate constraint indices are provided.

 The Allocate-Load API is **not** meant to be used outside a copy operation, that is, the interface is not meant to be used to create new constraints with